8 of the Best Camping Lights for 2026: A Guide

 Electric lanterns

-Electric lanterns can run off ordinary batteries, rechargeable ones or an inbuilt rechargeable power pack.
-This power pack can be charged from the mains, a 12V leisure battery in your car, using a winding handle, by solar power or – in some of the more pricey units – by any of these methods.
+Electric lanterns can run off traditional or rechargable batteries or a built-in rechargeable power pack.
+Often with the abiliy to charge from the mains, a 12V leisure battery, using a winding handle, by solar power or – in some of the more pricey units – by any of these methods.
 Electric lanterns are simple and easy to use without the fuel challenges of gas or liquid fuel lights.

 Please note: Any fuel-burning appliance releases carbon monoxide (CO).
 To learn more about the dangers of carbon monoxide and to ensure you have a safe camping trip, read our camping safety guide.
 If you’re planning on using petrol to power your camping lights it’s absolutely essential that you use a properly labelled and purpose-built container to transport and store any unleaded petrol you use.